 Trying to imagine a Runza?
-This Easy Runza Recipe From My Aunt’s Nebraska Farm Kitchen is simply ground beef and cabbage all wrapped-up in a fresh baked bread bun.
+This Easy Homemade Nebraska Runza Sandwich Recipe from my Aunt’s Nebraska farm kitchen is simply ground beef and cabbage all wrapped-up in a fresh baked bread bun.

 And by large, I mean 24 people at a long meal table.
 I love being in the kitchen with my grandmothers, aunts, and cousins.